MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/authentication-and-authorization.md

 If an unauthorized user attempts to access a controller or action that's marked with the `Authorize` attribute, the MVC framework returns a 401 (unauthorized) HTTP status code.

 > [!NOTE]
 > Parameters can be specified on the `Authorize` attribute to restrict an API to specific users.
-For more information, see [Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/introduction) on the Microsoft Documentation Center.
+For more information, see [Authorization](/aspnet/core/security/authorization/introduction/).

 IdentityServer can be integrated into the authorization workflow so that the access tokens it provides control authorization.
 This approach is shown in Figure 9-5.